CasuallyDreamin/odin-weather-app/README.md

-Weather Status App
-This is a simple web application that displays the current weather status for a user-specified city.
-It's built using HTML, CSS, and JavaScript and consumes a third-party weather API.
-Features
- * Search for weather by city name 🏙️
- * Displays temperature and current weather status.
- * Provides a brief description of current weather conditions (e.g., "sunny," "cloudy")
- * Dynamically updates the user interface based on the retrieved data Getting Started
-Prerequisites
-You'll need a modern web browser to run this application.
-Installation
- * Clone the repository
- * Navigate to the project directory
- * Run a local server in the base directory (using vscode live-server etc) API Key Setup
-This project uses the OpenWeatherMap API.
-To make it work, you need to get your own API key.
- * Sign up for a free account at OpenWeatherMap.
- * Go to the "API keys" tab to find your personal key.
- * Open the script.js file in a text editor.
- * Replace the placeholder YOUR_API_KEY_HERE with your actual API key: const apiKey = "YOUR_API_KEY_HERE";
-Usage
-Once the page is loaded, simply enter the name of a city in the search bar and press Enter or click the search button to see the current weather.
-Project Structure
- * index.html: The main HTML file that provides the structure of the web page.
- * style.css: The CSS file for styling the application.
- * script.js: The main driver script.
- * weather.js: Includes fetching data from the API and manipulates the DOM.
-Contributing
-Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+🌦️ Weather Status App

+A simple web application that displays the current weather for a user-specified city.
+Built with HTML, CSS, and JavaScript, and powered by the OpenWeatherMap API.

+✨ Features

+🔍 Search for weather by city name

+🌡️ Displays temperature and current weather status

+☁️ Provides a brief description (e.g., "sunny", "cloudy")

+⚡ Dynamically updates the user interface with real-time data

+🚀 Getting Started
+✅ Prerequisites

+A modern web browser

+📦 Installation

+Clone the repository

+Navigate to the project directory

+Run a local server in the base directory (e.g., VS Code Live Server)

+🔑 API Key Setup

+This project requires an OpenWeatherMap API key.

+Sign up for a free account at OpenWeatherMap
+.

+Go to the "API keys" tab to find your personal key.

+Open the script.js file in a text editor.

+Replace the placeholder with your key:

+const apiKey = "YOUR_API_KEY_HERE";

+🖥️ Usage

+Open the app in your browser

+Enter a city name in the search bar

+Press Enter or click the Search button

+View the current weather instantly

+📂 Project Structure
+├── index.html    # Main HTML file
+├── style.css     # Styles for the app
+├── script.js     # Main driver script
+└── weather.js    # Handles API requests & DOM updates

+🤝 Contributing

+Fork the repository

+Create your feature branch (git checkout -b feature/YourFeature)

+Commit your changes (git commit -m "Add some feature")

+Push to the branch (git push origin feature/YourFeature)

+Open a Pull Request

+For major changes, please open an issue first to discuss your ideas.

+📜 License

+This project is licensed under the MIT License – see the LICENSE.md file for details.